Guest post by Christian Flores, founder of The Anime Historian.

 Then we cut into Norimichi going to school while his mom reminds him that they’re trying to sell fishing equipment at the fireworks festival for reasons God only knows, and then he’s going to school with his friends in a bicycle scene that’s very reminiscent of that downhill bicycle ride from Up From Poppy Hill and every single high-school rom-com from America.

-If your film is set in a high school and it’s a rom-com and you happen to work for hollywood.
+If your film is set in a high school and it’s a rom-com and you happen to work for Hollywood.
 You just have to do that bicycle montage, it’s a requirement.

-Later on, when they finally arrived at the school, they do the usual greeting but this is the most uncanny and very—I’m sorry, I need to use this word—cringey.
+Later on, when they finally arrived at the school, they do the usual greeting but this is the most uncanny and very—I’m sorry, I need to use this word—cringe.
 His friends meet the teacher and they all talk about the boobs of their teacher in front of all her students.

 By anime standards, this should be common, since if you’ve watched your fair share of anime then you’ll be immune to this now but even by anime standards, it just feels weird calling a teacher and telling them that they have huge boobs in front of all her students.
-I mean I know that they need to establish the fact that they are carefree young children going about their youth without a care in the world but it feels very forced and out of place that of the entire 6 times I’ve watched this movie, I had to skip this part.
+I mean I know that they need to establish the fact that they are carefree young children going about their youth without a care in the world but it feels very forced and out of a place of the entire 6 times I’ve watched this movie, I had to skip this part.
 Every.
 Single.
 Time.
 It’s that bad.
 This opinion of mine might just be the result of me holding the positions of teachers in high standards because they played such a huge part in my life but I think it’s more on the side of this doesn’t serve the plot even in the slightest bit.

 Throughout the entire movie never have I ever seen the importance of teasing her about her boobs—they’re not even that big, to be honest—it might be some sort of a light-hearted gag but it is in the least bit funny.